samselikoff/2024-01-11-radix-slider-rubberband/app/OUTLINE.md

 Let's clean this up a bit more.

 We're using bounds to set position, then also using it in change listener to calculate x.
+Logic is split.

-Let's simplify pointermove to just set clientx
+Let's simplify pointermove to just set clientX:

 ```tsx
 onPointerMove={(e) => {